Brit Air Flight 5672: Flight

 During the cruise segment of the flight, storms were brewing in the area.
 Cumulonimbus clouds were reportedly present with a cloud base at 200 ft.
 The crew had to deviate slightly from the planned route to avoid a storm system near Brest, Guipavas.
 The weather information in Brest indicated that the visibility was 800 meters and that fog was present.

 At 21:39, air traffic control cleared the crew to descend the aircraft to an altitude of 7000 ft then later to enter a holding pattern.
 At 21:47, approximately 90 seconds before the start of the planned holding pattern, the controller cleared the crew to descend to 2000 ft and to continue the approach.
-Shortly after, the autopilot captured the ILS localizer, which is an instrument landing system that is used to guide the aircraft along the axis of the runway, and the crew prepared for landing.
+Shortly after, the aircraft aligned with the ILS localizer, which is an instrument landing system that is used to guide the aircraft along the axis of the runway, and the crew prepared for landing.
 The controller stated that he would clear the aircraft to land after the crew reported their position.